-This means that any “mark” that is going to create too much hassle, make too much noise, need too much work or attracts too much attention is simply not worth the risk in almost all circumstances, and they will either skip yours as a candidate entirely or abandon their attempted entry when they start to bog down.
+This means that any “mark” that is going to create too much hassle, make too much noise, need too much work, or attract too much attention is simply not worth the risk in almost all circumstances, and they will either skip yours as a candidate entirely or abandon their attempted entry when they start to bog down.

 The reason is simple: increased attention means a higher probability of being caught and captured.
-A longer time-to-enter means more time that the occupants of the building can mount a meaningful defense, which equates to greater risk of injury or death.
+A longer time to enter means more time that the occupants of the building can mount a meaningful defense, which equates to a greater risk of injury or death.

 No criminal wants that when there is likely easier prey just over yonder, and even hardened criminals who do not fear pain or death would prefer to go on living, unmaimed.

 But keep this in mind: the type of criminal that is more likely to commit a proper home invasion is more likely to surveil the target than to pick a house at random.
 You, or your house, were chosen for a reason.
 Perhaps the kind of car you drive.
 Maybe the nice, fat TV boxes left on the curb.

 Perhaps the kind of car you drive.
 Maybe the nice, fat TV boxes left on the curb.
 Perhaps your chronic posting about your upcoming lengthy vacation, or bragging about your prized guns/jewelry/metals/whatever on social media traveled to the wrong set of ears.
 Now you have an unsavory but interested party casing your house and the rest of the neighborhood.